gagolews/stringx/devel/sphinx/index.rst

 *   work in the same way on every platform,
 *   support a wide range of languages and scripts,
-*   fix some annoying and long-standing inconsistencies in the base R functions (they are thoroughly documented in this online manual, happy reading!).
+*   fix some long-standing inconsistencies in the base R functions (they are thoroughly documented in this online manual, happy reading!).

 Also, a few new operations are introduced.